hiveot/hub.capnp/docs/hive-design.md

 The admin gateway is a capnp based service that provides capabilities to:
 1. List provisioning requests.
 2. Approve or revoke a provisioning request.
-3. Manage users (CRUD)
+3. Manage users (CRUD).
-4. Manage groups of Things and Users
+4. Manage groups of Things and Users.
-5. Manage certificates
+5. Manage certificates.

 See the Admin gateway service README for more details on using its API.

 ### Pub/Sub Communication

 Consumers subscribe to events and can publish actions, while IoT devices or services publish events and subscribe to actions.
-For compatible clients this takes place using capnproto streams.

-Consumers that do not support the capnp protocol have the alternative of using one of the available protocol adapters.
-Planned are MQTT and Websockets.
+The internal pubsub service uses capnproto streams for publish subscribe.

+The pubsub service supports bridging to various pub-sub protocols.
+Quite a few automation systems and devices support the MQTT protocol along with STOMP, AMQP, Redis pubsub and others.

+The pubsub service itself offers a simple publish and subscribe API.
+Clients of the API get respective capabilities that are constrained based on the user:
+- all clients must provide authentication in order to receive pub/sub capabilities
+- end-users are constrained to groups they are a member of
+- IoT bindings are constrained to publishing events and subscribing to actions for their publisher
+- Gateway bindings are constrained to subscribe to events and publishing of actions
+- Storage bindings are constrained to subscribing to events and actions
+- Services can publish events of which they are the publisher.

+Binding services MUST handle authentication and authorization of the client.

+* MQTT binding (first) supports both IoT devices and End-users.
+* STOMP binding (second)
+* AMQP binding (future)

-### Intermittent Connectivity
+### Intermittent Connectivity In Battery Operated Devices

 A limitation of network devices is that they only communicate when awake and connected.
 Battery operated devices might spend most of their time asleep while remote devices might suffer from intermittent connectivity.

 The Hive detects device connectivity and updates the status accordingly.
 On reconnect the device will receive queued any actions.
 IoT devices will have to queue their outgoing messages when disconnected, and send them when connection is reestablished.

-TBD: who tracks, directory service or history service?
+TBD: who tracks Thing status?
 Where is this persisted?

 ## Core Services

 Core services provide necessary capabilities to be able to function as a Hub.
-Access to these capabilities is provided by the 'gateway' service described above.

 ### Provisioning